Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		After launching our instance, we can connect to it and use it the way that you'd use a computer that's sitting in front of you.
 If the instance is created without a key pair, we cannot connect to the instance through SSH.

 	+	#####	EC2 serial console
+		The **Amazon EC2 serial console** provides access to your EC2 instance's serial port.
+We can use the serial console to troubleshoot boot, network configuration, and other issues.
+The serial console does not require our instance to have any networking capabilities.
+On the serial console, we can enter commands to an instance as if our keyboard and monitor are directly attached to the instance's serial port.
+		To connect to an instance by using the Amazon EC2 serial console, the account must be authorized in the Amazon EC2 account settings.